alsokpisz/Gmail-Autoresponder/README.md

 # Gmail-Autoresponder
-Created over the Fall 2018 semester for a small storage facility company in Austin.
+Created over the Fall 2018 semester for a small storage facility company in Round Rock.
 Their software suite was frustrating them because they could not send a personalized email to tenants with their facility management software.
 I created a command-line solution which used Python and the GMail API to parse important details from the facility software registration receipt and create a personalized email to the new tenant.